sujinleeme/reactnd-project-readable/README.md

 * Use Firebase for backend

 ## Copyright and License
-A Project [starter server repository](https://github.com/udacity/reactnd-project-readable-starter) contributed by Udacity.
+* A project [starter server repository](https://github.com/udacity/reactnd-project-readable-starter) contributed by Udacity
+* The MIT License